 - You may wish to look at your recruitment and selection processes – did you have a clear set of criteria to base your recruitment decisions on?

-- Did this person meet that criteria?
+- Did this person meet those criteria?

 - Did you undertake sufficient pre-employment checks?